intel/tsffs/docs/src/harnessing/compiled-in.md

 limitation of the instructions SIMICS understands as *magic*, some of which only support an immediate `0<=n<=12` (with magic numbers 0 and 12 *being reserved by SIMICS).

+For convenience, definitions are provided for all the alternative magic numbers available, through the definitions `MAGIC_ALT_0` through `MAGIC_ALT_7`.

 ```c
 #include "tsffs-gcc-x86_64.h"